Why did you decide to pursue a graduate degree?

 What was the best surprise about UBC or life in Vancouver?

 The best surprise about UBC was the breadth of opportunities that the school offers to its graduate students.
-In less than two years, I was both a mentee and a mentor, became a member of the BC Pain Research Network and the Women's Health Research Cluster, adjudicated the Multidisciplinary Undergraduate Research Conference, participated in the 3 Minute Thesis competition, and completed training to become an Associate of the Center for the Integration of Research, Teaching and Learning.
+Within the first two years of my training, I was both a mentee and a mentor, became a member of the Women’s Health Research Institute and Women's Health Research Cluster, adjudicated the Multidisciplinary Undergraduate Research Conference, participated in the 3 Minute Thesis competition, and completed training to become an Associate of the Center for the Integration of Research, Teaching and Learning.
 Each of these experiences provided me with skills that surpass traditional graduate education and better equip me to generate and mobilize knowledge within and outside of academia.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?